TanayY/100DaysofMLCode/T-shirt Recommendation/Readme.md

 ### Similarity based on Text Comparison :

-The first thing is to storing the preprocessed data in a pandas data-frame :
+The first thing is storing the preprocessed data in a pandas data-frame :

 ```python
 data = pd.read_pickle('pickels/16k_apperal_data_preprocessed')